 Traveling the world has at least one absolute constant: change will happen.
 Especially during travels, things are changing constantly - this is the mystical part of traveling.
 Each day is a day that lacks the stability and “boredom” of our ordinary lives at home.
 This type of change from normality is what we experienced during our trip to the northern part of the Syrian Desert in December 2009, where our original plans hardly turned out as planned.

 Perhaps it was our unlikely set of circumstances that ultimately made our trip a cultural experience that we were not able to previously experience.
-Given the personal importance of this trip, it saddens me to see how Syria has ended up in 2016 – the country at war, the Syrian people on the run, and a complete generation parallelized by death and extinction.
+Given the personal importance of this trip, it saddens me to see how Syria has ended up in 2016 (and even now, 2022) the country at war, the Syrian people on the run, and a complete generation parallelized by death and extinction.

 Days before, the desert had vomited us out near As Suknah, a little town found if you follow the M20 highway from Palmyra towards the east.
 The M20 highway was and remains the main connection between Damascus and the huge oil fields of the east.
 We had spent several days in the desert south of the highway where we enjoyed the silence of this fierce landscape and the extreme hospitality of local bedouin tribes.